Trevor Noah Opens Grammys With Cheeky Nod to the Slap

 Well, he did—sort of.

 “It is gonna be such a beautiful evening,” Noah enthusiastically announced to the crowd.
 “Don’t even think of it as an awards show.
-This is a concert where we’re giving out awards, alright?”
+This is a concert where we’re giving out awards, all right?”

 He continued: “We’re gonna be listening to some music, we’re gonna be dancing, we’re gonna be singing, we’re gonna be keeping people’s names out of our mouths, and we’re gonna be giving out awards all throughout the night.”

-Shortly thereafter, Questlove—whose Best Documentary Oscar Chris Rock was presenting when he absorbed the aforementioned slap—took the stage to present the Grammy for Song of the Year, cracking, “Alright, I’m gonna present this award and I trust that you people will stay five hundred feet away from me… just playin’.”
+Shortly thereafter, Questlove—whose Best Documentary Oscar Chris Rock was presenting when he absorbed the aforementioned slap—took the stage to present the Grammy for Song of the Year, cracking, “All right, I’m gonna present this award and I trust that you people will stay 500 feet away from me… just playin’.”

 The award, meanwhile, went to Silk Sonic for “Leave the Door Open.”